Call Girl of Cthulhu (2014)

 This is almost a scene-for-scene remake of DOA (1950) that uses 90 percent of the dialog.
 It’s in color with some interesting art direction.
 And the acting is good.
 It even makes some effective changes to the plot.
 But the lack of the framing device of the original and an inconsistent tone drags it down.
 But it’s not nearly as bad as people say.

 Color Me Dead is copyrighted.
 I don’t know of it being released on disc.
-You can find it floating around the internet.
+You can get it on VHS.
+It is also floating around the internet.

 30 April 2021